Arcoti/Artificial-Neural-Network/README.md

 The [stored model](./src/neural_network/params.pkl) is trained with a learning rate of 0.1, 200 epochs and batch size of 32.
 It is recorded to have a test accuracy score of 0.9765 when tested with a test dataset.

 A graph of how the model's losses improves after 20 epochs of training data is show below.
-This implies that the model is learning well.

 ![Graph of Loss against Epochs @ 0.1 Learning Rate for 20 Epochs](./static/Graph%20-%20Loss%20History%20vs%20Epochs%20@%200.01%20Learning%20Rate%20and%2020%20Epochs.png)